 API

-Use the hosted mem9 API to provision a space, write or search memory, import existing files, and inspect captured session messages.
+Use the mem9 API to provision a space, write or search memory, isolate sub-spaces with appId, import existing files, and inspect captured session messages.
+The examples use mem9.ai; self-hosted deployments use the same routes under your own base URL.

 Prefer `v1alpha2` for day-to-day usage. `v1alpha1` stays available for key provisioning and tenant-scoped compatibility.